newlysama/saitama/README.md

 ## ▶️ PURPOSE

 No purpose, at least for you ^^ This is just a simple training project.
 My goal is to improve my C++ skills by  manipulating complex algorithms, structures, frameworks, etc...
-This project is meant to be quant trading oriented, so I mean to use quant trading specific features.
+This project is meant to be quant trading oriented, so I mean to use quant trading specific features.<br>

 New features / optimizations / code cleaning should be added daily.

 ## ▶️ STRUCTURE

 ### This projects is structured ass followed :

-**- Makefile :** build the project.
+**- Makefile :** build the project.<br>
 **- config.mk :** configuration file for building (included in `Makefile`).<br>
 **- exos/ :** src folder.
 Contains exercises implementations and main files (`mains/`).<br>
 **- benchmark/ :** benchmark folder.
 Contains all the necessaries to benchmark our algorithms implemented in `exos/`.<br>